aksharin/cs598-data-curation/about.md

 - National Suicide Prevention Lifeline (800) 273-8255
 - Rosecrance Crisis Line (217) 359-4141 (available 24/7, 365 days a year)
 If you are in immediate danger call 911

-*This is a tentative syllabus and subject to change